Beck-Vilas/Beck-Vilas/README.md

 ## About Me

-- 🎓 I started my coding journey at an early age and have been on an incredible learning adventure ever since.
+- 🎓 I started coding 8 years ago and have been learning ever since.
 - 💻 I'm the proud founder of two profitable businesses, both with their own websites:
   - [**BulkVita**](https://bulkvita.com): Your source of promtional goods, High quality local goods.
   - [**BNB Coding**](https://bnbcoding.com): Create your websites/application HERE.

 ## My Achievements

-- 💡 I've developed various software solutions and websites.
+- 💡 Check out BulkVita.com for my own blazor serverside ecommercise site using Stripe API.
-- 🌐 My work has reached users all around the globe.
+- 🌐 My work is using top of line cyber secruity pracitce i have learned over the years.
 - 🚀 Continuously learning and improving my coding skills.

 ## Let's Connect

-📫 You can reach me at [beck.vilas@bulkvita.com](mailto:beck.vilas@bulkvita.com) or call me (919)-454-7369
+📫 You can reach me at [beck.vilas@gmail.com](mailto:beck.vilas@gmail.com) or call me (919)-454-7369

 ## Get in Touch

 Feel free to reach out if you'd like to collaborate, have questions, or just want to chat.
-I'm always excited to connect with fellow developers and enthusiasts. 😄
+I'm always excited to connect with fellow developers and possible clients. 😄